wanadev/abitbol/README.md

 From a method: the current method's name.

+#### `this.computedPropertyName`

+From a getter/setter method: the name of the related computed property.

 #### `Class.$map` / `this.$map`

 An object that contains the class' map (list of methods, attributes,...).